-Unlike osteoarthritis, which usually develops from age or from injury to a joint, RA is a problem with your immune system.
+RA is a problem with your immune system.
 If you don’t diagnose and treat it in time, it could harm your joints.
-In fact, most people with RA do have some sort of joint damage.
+Most people with RA do have some sort of joint damage.
 Most of it happens in the first 2 years.

-Your primary care doctor may order blood tests and X-rays to help confirm a diagnosis.
+Your regular doctor may order blood tests and X-rays to help confirm a diagnosis.
 Or you may be sent to someone who specializes in diagnosing and treating RA.
 This type of doctor is called a rheumatologist.

 Sometimes, RA can be tough to figure out.
 Symptoms may come and go, and they aren’t the same in all people who have it.
-But these tend to be common:
+But doctors look for specific things:

-- Joint pain/swelling/stiffness, especially in small joints (wrists, hands, feet)
+- Joint pain/swelling/stiffness, especially in small joints like your wrists, hands, or feet

 - Discomfort for at least 6 weeks